Environmental Management System

 Sojitz and other relevant Group companies have acquired ISO 14001 certification, the international standard for environmental management, and are using environmental management systems (EMS) based on this standard.

 Sojitz established an environmental management organization headed by the President & CEO.
-The CSR Committee handles the development of environmental policies and review of the EMS.
+The Sustainability Committee handles the development of environmental policies and review of the EMS.
 Each department appoints persons in charge of environmental matters and takes measures according to their respective business activities such as promotion of environmentally friendly businesses.
 Sojitz also conducts internal environmental audits every year to ensure proper implementation and continual improvement of its EMS.

 Sojitz Environmental Management System(EMS) Chart